envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 The Kubernetes controller  watches the Kubernetes API Server for resources, fetches them, and publishes it to the translators for further processing.

 ##### Path Watcher
-It watches for file changes in a path, allowing the user to configure EnvoyGateway using resource configurations saved in a file or directory.
+It watches for file changes in a path, allowing the user to configure Envoy Gateway using resource configurations saved in a file or directory.

 #### Config Server
-This is a HTTP/gRPC Server (TBD) allowing EnvoyGateway to be configured from a remote endpoint.
+This is a HTTP/gRPC Server (TBD) allowing Envoy Gateway to be configured from a remote endpoint.

 #### Intermediate Representation (IR)
 This is an internal data model that user facing APIs are translated into allowing for internal services & components to be decoupled.

 #### Config Manager
-This component consumes the Bootstrap Config, and spawns the appropriate internal services in EnvoyGateway based on the config.
+This component consumes the Bootstrap Config, and spawns the appropriate internal services in Envoy Gateway based on the config.

 #### Message Service
 This component allows internal services to publish message / data types as well as subscribe to them.
 A message bus architecture allows components to be loosely coupled